2hari/madeByHari-gymBition/public/L.md

 ### APIs

-- form using react hook (register,trigger,formstate) forms and FormSubmit (free email submits). adding validations and errors using the same.
+- form using react hook (register,trigger,formstate) forms and FormSubmit by Devrolabs (free email submits). adding validations and errors using the same.
 - regex for email

 ### React